How to Promote Your Blog on Facebook

 1 article = 1 post

 We’re going to go ahead and state the obvious if it wasn’t made abundantly clear already.
-For every blog post that you write, create a dedicated Facebook post for it.
+When you start a blog, you should also create a Facebook page where you can share each post you publish.
 Yes, your blog subscribers will be notified of your new blog posts, but others who aren’t subscribed have a much better chance of stumbling upon your new blog post in their Facebook Feed than a Google search.
 The idea is to be active on Facebook so your audience knows you are “present” on the network.
 Being ‘active on Facebook’ means that you should be posting at least once a day and sometimes twice.
 Sharing too little won’t allow you to properly reach your potential audience, and sharing too much may trigger Facebook’s antispam algorithms and penalize you if you’re mistaken as a pest to your community.
 As with most things in life, it’s all about achieving balance.

 Tip: If you do not have fresh content to share for a particular day, don’t worry!
 Recycle an old post that was successful to keep your audience engaged.